-If you’re predisposed to PN, because of genetics or an underlying disease, monitor your skin carefully.
-See a healthcare provider for treatment of any long-lasting itchiness.
-Try to stop any itch-scratch cycle before it starts.
+If you’re predisposed to PN because of genetics or an underlying disease, monitoring your skin carefully is necessary.
+It’s important to stop an itch-scratch cycle before it starts.

 Many remedies can help relieve itching before it becomes difficult to manage.

-PN is an intensely itchy skin condition that can be disabling.
-Its exact cause isn’t fully understood, but it’s known to be associated with several other conditions.
+PN is an intensely itchy skin condition.
+Its exact cause is not fully understood, but it’s known to be associated with several other conditions.

 Many treatments are possible, but it may take a while to successfully manage your PN.
-It’s likely that a combination of topical, drugs, and other therapies will work for you.
+It’s likely that a combination of therapies, including topical and drug, will work for you.

 Several new drugs and therapies are under development and undergoing testing.
 As researchers learn more about the PN mechanism, more targeted effective therapies will be developed.